MicrosoftDocs/microsoft-365-docs/microsoft-365/security/defender-endpoint/machine-reports.md

 > [!NOTE]
 >
-> Up-to-date reporting information will be available for Windows devices with engine version: 19000.1 and newer.
+> Up-to-date" reporting is currently available for Windows devices only.
+Up-to-date reporting will generate information about Windows devices with engine version: 19000.1 and newer.

 #### Card functionality